 Did you know that painting your front door with black or dark charcoal exterior house paint could boost a home’s sale price?
 Zillow, in a 2018 analysis of property listing photos, found that “Homes with black or charcoal gray front doors sell for $6,271 more than expected.”

 Add a bird feeder for your feathered friends to visit near a kitchen or living room window, and you’ll draw a bit of natural beauty and song to your yard.
 A feeder needn’t be fancy — you will find a range of options and prices.

 Add a little romance to your sidewalk or garden path with solar-powered lights, and you’ll also add curb appeal and safe stepping for guests in the evenings.

-The lights shown here, by Enchanted Spaces, cost well under $100 for a set of six.
+These lights, for example, cost well under $100 for a set of six.

 4. Paint the porch floor